 There’s an organic, non-constructed beauty to this project, contrasted with a pastel pallet set against deep, royal reds.
 It’s mixed with the affirmation that there is strength in showing vulnerability.
 I like the bold femininity and the sensitive subjects addressed with no sorry or fucks given about how a hater might feel about it.

 For girls feeling a little unsure of what you have to offer the world, give this album a spin, preferably on vinyl then see how you feel.

 A Seat At The Table features the track ‘F.U.B.U’ (For Us By Us).
 It pays tribute to the classic smokers film How High – she knows what she’s doing when she sweetly coos, “All my niggas in the whole wide world, play this song and sing it on your terms, for us, this shit is for us”… I love this side of Solange, she’s real and the industry needs more like her – although Beyonce’s sister is definitely a beast that couldn’t be replicated.

 Master P narrates the album with no prompts regarding his own public status, it’s like he and Solange are simply homies who have a common understanding – like when he addresses how black people don’t get rehab… “We have to rehab ourselves”, he says.

 The production features credits from Sampha, Raphael Sadiq and others.
-The making of video shows Solange freestyling and building her songs over a span of three years.
-In another interview she said she wanted to make an ode to Mary Jane with a feminine touch.
+The making-of video shows her freestyling and building her songs over a span of three years.
+In another interview she said she wanted to make an ode to Mary-Jane with a feminine touch.

 Solange has said the album is a “confessional autobiography and meditation on being black in America” and that “she doesn’t believe that protest is just marching in the street but that protest can be creation.”